TomPace101/nanopore_diffusion/notes.md

-__ISSUE__ for some reason, doit is running everything.
-It thinks the configuration has changed.

 __ISSUE__ simply rerunning the mesh, even without changing its input, changes the function space in a way that makes the hdf5 files for functions on it invalid.